 13. Vintage Crochet Afghan

 This vintage crochet afghan is gorgeous.
 This pattern is for a pretty native motif blanket.
 The skill level is not included; however, I’d say this pattern is for the experienced crocheter.
-Get the pattern from Past Patterns Palooza.
+Get the pattern from Past Patterns Palooza (no longer available).